blueOkiris/ch552g-dev-board/README.md

 Then upload the provided BOM and CPL (in the pcb/ folder) and submit an order.

 ## Build Example Code

-For those who want to use their own tools or try their hand at C programming the Game-Card X.

 First, clone the repo, then make sure you clone all submodules: `git submodule update --init --recursive`